Moses Kekūāiwa: Expulsion from school

-Moses was caught attempting to visit Queen Kalama at night on December 26, 1846 by ʻĪʻī, Sarai and Douglass.
-According to his confession written on January 8, 1847, he had gone out three nights between December 19-26 to attempt to see the Queen, although he claimed that she was not hewa (guilty).
-Historian Julie Kaomea speculates that this meeting between Moses and Kalama may have been part of a traditional Hawaiian practice, in which an older chiefess instructs a young chief in matters of sexual education—a practice that clashed with the strict moral beliefs of the American missionaries, who viewed it as adultery.
+On the night of December 26, 1846, ʻĪʻī, Sarai, and Douglass caught Kekūāiwa attempting to visit Queen Kalama.
+According to his confession written on January 8, 1847, he secretly left the school grounds on three occasions between December 19 and 26 in hopes of seeing the Queen, though he insisted she was not hewa (guilty).
+Amos Cooke had previously reprimanded Kekūāiwa for attempting to visit the Queen.
+According to Kaomea, these meetings between Kekūāiwa and Kalama may have been part of a traditional Hawaiian practice, in which an older chiefess instructs a young chief in sexual education—a practice that clashed with the strict moral beliefs of the American missionaries, who viewed it as adultery.

-On February 1, 1847, King Kamehameha III and the Privy Council made Moses sign a document expelling him from the school and relinquishing control of his property to his father Kekūanaōʻa until he reached majority.
-The minutes of the Privy Council recorded his offense as "constantly falling into bad vices, drinking intoxicating liquors, going out nights and of being disobedient to the teachers, which have a tendency of leading the rest of the students astray." ʻĪʻī was appointed his kahu and William Richards was appointed his guardian.
+On February 1, 1847, King Kamehameha III and the Privy Council made Kekūāiwa sign a document expelling him from the school and relinquishing control of his property to his father, Kekūanaōʻa, until he reached majority.
+The minutes of the Privy Council recorded his offense as "constantly falling into bad vices, drinking intoxicating liquors, going out nights and of being disobedient to the teachers, which have a tendency of leading the rest of the students astray". ʻĪʻī was appointed Kekūāiwa's kahu and William Richards was appointed his guardian.

+Life outside school

+Interior of the Honolulu Fort in 1853, by Paul Emmert.

+After leaving school, Moses Kekūāiwa lived with his father Kekūanaōʻa at Honolulu Fort.
+Few government records indicate Kekūāiwa continued to perform some duties connected to the Foreign Office despite his disciplinary action.
+On March 16, 1847, Minister of Foreign Affairs Robert Crichton Wyllie asked Kekūāiwa to request that his father provide two soldiers to salute the British Consul General Guillermo Miller.
+A similar request on February 2, 1848, involved sending soldiers to present arms to the French Consul.
+On May 22, 1848, he was also asked to translate and deliver a letter to his father, showing his role as both intermediary and translator in official government communication for his father.

-After leaving school, Moses lived with his father Kekūanaōʻa.
-Moses seemed to have fallen into some financial troubles and was described as a spendthrift.
-On June 26, 1847, his father published a notice in The Polynesian newspaper asking no one to trust his son and he would not pay any of his debt.
+Kekūāiwa may have experienced some financial trouble and was described as a spendthrift.
+On June 26, 1847, his father published a notice in the newspaper The Polynesian asking no one to trust his son, stating Kekūāiwa would not pay any of his debts.